djdt/pewpew/docs/tutorials/stats.rst

 accessable by right clicking an image.
 If a region is selected (see `Region Selection`_) then the dialog will only process that region, otherwise the entire image is processed.
-To copy the statistics for all availble elements click the `Copy To Clipboard` button.
+To copy the statistics for all availble elements click the `Copy to Clipboard` button.

 .. figure:: ../images/tutorial_stats.png
     :name: stats_dialog